techyizu/techyizu.github.io/events/shanghai-barcamp-spring-2017.md

 * Make IoT Safe Again - Dai-Kyu Kim
 * How to Apply Ancient Philosophy Yin & Yang Into Modern Financial Market - Frank Wang
 * 一分钟面对面识人 - Anne Wang
-* 3 things the ONLY YOU can do to learn a new language - Tracy Mehoke
+* 3 things that ONLY YOU can do to learn a new language - Tracy Mehoke

 And many more...